-Feed your plant once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster (SKU #M7582).
-Discontinue feeding after September 1st so your plant can harden off for winter dormancy.
-Resume fertilizing when new growth appears in spring.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
+Resume fertilizing when new growth appears in the spring.